 Authors have represented many nations, from Europe to Australia and from the U.S. to the former Soviet Union.

-The current editorial board consists of scholars from Argentina, Australia, Brazil, Canada, Germany, Ireland, Italy, the United States, and the United Kingdom.
+The current editorial board consists of scholars from Argentina, Australia, Canada, Germany, Ireland, Italy, the United States, and the United Kingdom.